Funding for Disabled Students

-Useful information on the Disabled Students' Allowance and contact details for the University's Student Disability Service.
+Information about the Disabled Students' Allowance and contact details for the University's Student Disability Service.

-Disabled students may be eligible to apply to different sources for financial assistance with their studies.
-This funding can be used to purchase specialist/assistive equipment, to employ personal assistants, and to cover other costs associated their disability such as additional photocopying.
+Disabled undergraduate and postgraduate students from the UK may be eligible to apply to different sources for financial assistance with their studies.
+The Disabled Students' Allowance (DSA) can be used to purchase specialist/assistive equipment, to employ personal assistants, and to cover other costs associated with your disability such as additional photocopying.

 If you not able to use public transport, there is an allowance which can be given towards your travel costs.
 For example, if required, taxi fares can be paid to take you to University every day.